MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 - Log in to the Azure Machine Learning Studio
 - Import a sample dataset and prepare it for analysis
-- Define the features of a model and select an algorithm
+- Define the features of a model and select a learning algorithm
-- Train and test the model
+- Train and score the model
 - Deploy the model as a Web service

 There's much more than you can do with Azure Machine Learning, but this is a start.
 Feel free to experiment with it on your own and explore the exciting world of predictive analysis with a tool that is not only productive, but fun!